How Weak Hips and Glutes Can Create a Hypertonic Pelvic Floor

 The gluteus medius, the outer buttock muscle, helps keep the femur aligned in the socket and moves the leg away from the body.
 In a single-leg stance (i.e., walking), it holds the pelvis level.
 If the gluteus medius loses strength, several issues can arise:

-• The gluteus medius lies atop the deep hip rotators (obturator and the more well-known piriformis).
+Pelvic asymmetry in walking (or running) leads to excessive forces directed to the pelvic floor, which performs poorly when the pelvis rocks side to side.
+The gluteus medius lies atop the deep hip rotators (obturator and the more well-known piriformis).
 If it's weak, the hip rotators may try to compensate, doing more work than they should.
 Those muscles can become tense and painful, transferring this tension to the pelvic floor due to the close connection of muscles and fascia.

-Cheering you on ♥️
+Cheering you on ♥๏ธ

 - Caroline Packard, DPT